-Kinga Elliott is a painter, born in Budapest, living and working in Glenesk, Scotland, on the border of Angus and Aberdeenshire.
+Kinga Elliott is an artist living and working in Glenesk, Scotland, on the border of Angus and Aberdeenshire.
 She studied painting at Gray’s School of Art graduating with first class honours in 2020.
 She is the recipient of the prestigious Royal Scottish Academy 2020 John Kinross Travel Scholarship to Florence and has been selected to take part in the RSA New Contemporaries exhibition in Edinburgh in 2022.

 She is the winner of the J. Gordon Brown Memorial Painting Prize 2020 and of the 2019 SCPN Art & Design Prize for Creative Communication, Scotland.
 Examples of her work are held in the RGU Arts and Heritage Collection and are due to be selected for the Royal Scottish Academy Collection as well.